wt121/wt121.github.io/_pages/projects.md

 ---
 permalink: /projects/
-title: "How to Connect"
+title: "Host and Join Instructions"
 toc: false
 toc_label: "Contents"
 ---

-This is another test.

-To Host or Sign Up for a Meeting, fill out the google form below.
+### **Host Instructions**

+To host a meeting, fill out the google form below.
+Make sure to include your name, meeting time with time zone, and email.
+You can also include an optional description of some of your interests and hobbies for others who may also want to join.

+### **Join Instructions**

+To join a meeting, view the spreadsheet on the "Meeting Times" page.
+If one of the meeting times works well, fill out the google form and request to join that specific meeting.
+Your name will also be added to the spreadsheet.